amaipy/musical_score/README.md

 If you want to reset the canvas, just press the reload button above the camera button.

-Developed using P5.js, HTML, ES6, CSS
+Developed using P5.js, HTML, JavaScript (ES6), CSS